ulpr/ulpr.github.io/README.md

 Changelog:

+05.11.2025 - added display of the amount of lines in the filter in "Lines found" brackets

 04.11.2025 - 2 filters added (login:pass and mail:pass) + removing duplicates in result when filters are activated

 28.10.2025 – added search by enter